 Due to the type of data we collect, we’re defining foreclosure activity as follows:

-- Number of lis pendens filed.
+- The number of lis pendens filed.

 We’re also limiting our analysis to lower “downstate” New York, which for the purpose of this article consists of the five boroughs of New York City, Suffolk and Nassau County.